In response to NHS England’s Patient Online Programme ‘Improving patient experience’

 A more secure identity verification process is required before full access to appointment, repeat prescription ordering or medical record access services may be enabled.
 Every practice is required to verify patient identity documentation, or individually vouch for each patient requesting access to online services.
 To request access to your medical record you will need to come to the practice where you may need to provide identification.

-Patient Access Registration & NHS England PIL Form
+Patient Access Registration & NHS England PIL Form (PDF, 380KB)

-Viewing your Medical Record Form
+Viewing your Medical Record Form (PDF, 291KB)

 Once you are registered you can log in using the logo below

 The information held in your GP record is stored on a secure NHS accredited server.
 It will be your responsibility to keep your login details and password safe and secure.
 If you know or suspect that your record has been accessed by someone that you have not agreed should see it, then you should change your password immediately.
 If you can’t do this for some reason, we recommend that you contact the practice so we can remove online access until you are able to reset your password.
 If you print out any information from your record, it is also your responsibility to keep this secure.
 If you are at all worried about keeping printed copies safe, we recommend that you do not make copies at all.

 Our existing practice protocols for proxy access to children’s paper-based records has been extended and tailored to include online record access.
 People with parental responsibility for children under age 12 normally have automatic rights to access their children’s records, although not all parents have parental responsibility.
 Proxy access for parent and guardian to a child’s record is a practice-level decision.

 Parental access to a child’s online service will be inactivated on the child’s 12th birthday.
 If access is still required the parent and child must visit the practice together to either resume parental access or activate access for the child independently.